adobe-research/DeepAFx-ST/README.md

 ./configs/train_all_libritts_style.sh
 ./configs/train_all_jamendo_style.sh
 ```
+Note, you will need to modify the data paths in the scripts above to fit your setup.

 There are four main configurations for training the style transfer models.
 This is specified by the `--processor_model` flag when launching the training script, and